StevenTian0/myScheduler/README.md

 - **Java**: Powers the backend logic and scheduling algorithm.
 - **TypeScript**: Utilized for frontend development and user interaction.
-- **HTML/CSS**: Create the engaging and user-friendly interface.
+- **HTML/CSS**: Create an engaging and user-friendly interface.
-- **Web API**: Enables seamless communication between the frontend and backend.
+- **Web API**: Enables seamless communication between the front end and backend.
 - **Responsive Design**: Ensures a consistent experience across various devices.

-## Installation

-1. Clone this repository to your local machine.
-2. Navigate to the project directory.
-3. Run the application using your preferred web server or development environment.
-4.